SafiUllahAshfaq/interviews-learning/README.md

 - How would you implelent "Remember me" feature?
 - "Session" vs "Token" startegies, what's the difference? ("Sessions" vs "JWT Token", how do they differ?)
 - How will you perform "server side request validation" for request body, query params or url params?
+- How the architecture of Background job is different from web apps?
+- How to handle duplicate credit card transaction in Stripe API?
+- Where Database Transactions are used what are its benefits?

 ## Personal